tombeesley/PSYC121_2022-23/docs/08-Week9-analysis.md

 5. You'll see that for both variables, there are some extreme values (some people have >1000 friends and > 2000 followers).
 These outlier values can be problematic when we run our statistical tests, so (like last week) we probably want to control their influence by removing them.
 As you saw in your online tutorial, we can convert the data to z scores, and then remove z values above and below certain values.

 6. Let's create two "z-transform columns".
 Complete the code by adding the two variable (column) names to the code.
 View the *data_w9* object to check these have been created correctly.
-Like in the online tutorial, you should calculate some descriptive statistics for these new columns if you like (e.g., `mean()`, `sd()`, `min()` and `max()`).
+Like in the online tutorial, it would be a good idea to calculate some descriptive statistics for these new columns to check them (e.g., `mean()`, `sd()`, `min()` and `max()`).

 7. We know from our lectures on the z distribution that values of greater than 2 (or less than -2) reflect around 5% of the distribution, and values greater than 3 (or less than -3) represent less than 1% of the distribution:

 ![](files/Week_9/z_score_figure.png)

-8. Let's consider an outlier any value that has a z of 2.5.
+8. Let's consider an outlier any value that has a z of 2.5 (a conventional cutoff).
 Complete the filter command to remove the data where the z value is greater than 2.5 for both the *z_FF* column and the *z_IF* column.
 Note you only need to look at positive values: our histogram has already shown that these data are positively skewed with outliers only at the positive end (you cannot have fewer than 0 friends/followers; these are ratio scales with a true 0 value).
 Complete the filter command to remove the positive z values above 2.5.
-When completing this, note the use of the AND (&) symbol: We want to KEEP z values that are below 2.5 for *z_FF* and for *z_IF* the variables.
+When completing this, note the use of the AND (&) symbol: We want to KEEP z values that are below 2.5 for both the *z_FF* and *z_IF* variables.

-## RStudio TASK 2: Summarising and testing for differences
+## RStudio Task 2: Unrelated samples t-test

 9. Let's have a look at whether people's music preferences relate to their social media use.
 To do this, let's use our category variable *music_pref*.
 Complete the `group_by()` and `summarise()` commands to give the mean values of *facebook_friends* (meanFF) and *instagram_followers* (meanIF) for each level of the *music_pref* variable.
 You don't need to edit the `N = n()` line - this provides the number of participants at each level of the *music_pref* variable

 10. What do the means suggest?
 Are those rock-grandads stuck in the last decade on Facebook?
 Are the pop-divas insta-addicts?

 11. Let's test if these differences are real.
-First, note that most people liked pop music more than rock music.
+First, note that most people liked pop music more than rock music (see the *N* column in the summary).
 We have unequal sample sizes, and potentially unequal variances.
 Run the `var.test()` code to check if the variances of the two samples are similar (homogeneity of variance).
 If this test produces a p value less that .05, then the variances in the two samples are unequal.
 That will have consequences for how we run the `t-test()` in the next step.

 12. Now let's run the t-test.
 This week we are comparing data from different samples of participants (those who preferred pop and those who preferred rock).
 We need to tell the t-test that the data are NOT paired (`paired = FALSE`).
 The result of the `var.test()` in the last step will tell you whether the `var.equal` value should be `TRUE` or `FALSE`.
 Set `var.equal = FALSE` or `var.equal = TRUE` depending on whether the variances are equal.
 When you're happy with the values, run the t-test.
 What result did you get and what does this mean?
 Discuss this with your table, or with the staff in the lab.

 13. In that t-test we looked at the *facebook_friends* variable, but what about the *instagram_followers* variable?
 Copy the code to run another `var.test()` and `t.test()`, for the *instagram_followers* variable.
 Note the t and p values; What do these tell us about the relationship between music preference and social media use?

-## RStudio TASK 3: Power
+## RStudio Task 3: Power and effect size (d) calculations

+14. We saw in last week's lab tasks that there was a significant effect in our Stroop task data: participants were faster to say the colour names of the compatible list compared to the incompatible list (there were significant differences with the control list too).
+We will now use these data to calculate an **effect size** (*Cohen's d*) for the t-statistic that we observed in that test.

+15. Import the stroop data.
+It's always a good idea to `view()` it (you can do this by clicking on it in the environment) to remind yourself what it looks like.

+16. Run the code that will `filter()` the data to the two conditions we are interested in (compatible and incompatible).

+17. Run the `cohens_d()` code to calculate the effect size, which is reported as *effsize*.
+You can ignore any negative sign, taking note of the absolute value.

+18. So we know that this large effect size was significant with our fairly large sample of participants.
+What might we have expected with a much smaller sample size.
+Use the `pwr.t.test()` function to add in the effect size (d) and an *N* of 20.
+What **power** would we have achieved with this sample size, to detect this large effect?

+19. Let's say we wanted our next experiment to have an 80% chance of finding an effect at least as large as the one we found.
+Complete the `pwr.t.test()` function to work out the minimum sample size we would need to achieve power of .8, with this effect size.

+20. Let's say we are looking to run a new experiment in which we give people a stressful task to complete simultaneously.
+We will ask them to put their hands in a bucket of ice cold water while doing the Stroop task.
+We are unsure of what consequence this will have for our effect size, but we want to estimate the effect size that could be achieved.
+We decide to run 40 participants, and want to achieve a power of .90 (90% chance to find an effect at least this large).
+What is the minimum effect size we could hope to detect under these conditions?